lepton-eda/lepton-eda/README.md

 ### --enable-contrib

-This option enables build and installation of several contributed tools that may come in handy for some tasks.
+This option enables build of several contributed tools that may come in handy for some tasks.
 Please see Lepton reference manual for more information on what utilities are available.